 This event-packed celebration will include a visit from the President of Portugal Marcelo Rebelo de Sousa, a special lighting of the WaterFire, and performances by Joey Medeiros from California and The Code from São Miguel (both are past IPMA winners).

-There is plenty of free entertainment planned including traditional dance performances, live music from several bands and singers, and a parade.
+There is an abundance of free entertainment planned including traditional dance performances, live music from several bands and singers, and a parade.
 The parade is expected to leave from the Rhode Island State House at 3 p.m. on June 10th and make its way to the Alex and Ani Center.

 Of course, no party is complete without food, and there will be mouthwatering Portuguese food available for purchase.